 How can the hydropower sector and the Red Cross work together to protect flood-prone communities?

-The Red Cross Red Crescent Climate Centre has developed an innovative mechanism to predict and prepare for flood risks, which will be presented at a special session during the 2017 World Hydropower Congress.
+The Red Cross Red Crescent Climate Centre has developed an innovative mechanism to predict and prepare for flood risks, which was presented at a special session during the 2017 World Hydropower Congress on Wednesday 10 May.
 “Forecast-based financing” uses artificial intelligence to anticipate imminent flood risks, mobilising resources to support communities at risk.
 The hydropower sector can be an important partner for testing and developing this mechanism.

 Currently being implemented at the Nangbéto Dam in Togo, forecast-based financing is demonstrating how machine learning systems can help hydropower operators predict flood risks, and communicate these to communities at risk in a clear and timely manner.